astronomerhunter/pathfinding/README.md

 The algorithms that navigate through the node sets are located at src/algs/.
 Currently there is:
   - brute : Calculates each possible path through the nodeset and returns the shortest.
 Computation time goes as (N-1)! where N is the number of nodes.
 Not practical when N > 10.
   - greedy : From the starting node, always travels to the next closest node.
+  - random_neighbor : Choose a random path through the city list.
+Do not return home to origin city after visiting every city.

 # Want To Contribute?
 The goal of this project is to create an infrastructure for estimating solutions of the traveling salesmen problem.
 The infrastructure should: